What is the Unthinkable Approach to Hiring? In this article, I will show you how my approach works to hiring employees to fit your company culture.

 Hiring for cultural fit is hiring someone who will reflect and/or be able to adapt to your company’s core beliefs, attitudes, and behaviors.

 The old approach of hiring for the sake of hiring does not work.
 Why?
-Because when an employee is a wrong fit, they cost you time and money before and after they quit or create problems for their teams.
+When an employee is a wrong fit, they cost you time and money.
+They cost time and money before and after they quit and create problems for their teams.
 Furthermore, their responsibilities will fall to their colleagues, who become burned out and disgruntled.
 It’s not a good cycle.

 Recent studies show that many professionals would consider taking lower salaries to work at companies known for their great cultures.
 Employees care about their work environment and want to be part of dynamic, supportive organizations that stand for well-defined missions.